iiasa/message-ix-models/doc/migrate.rst

    These commits *may*—not necessarily—be indication of a *non-linear history*.
    This can occur when branches with similar commit names but different contents are merged together (despite our best efforts, this sometimes happens on :mod:`message_data`).

-   Some changes you can make to your copy of :file:`rebase-todo.in`:
+   Some changes you can make to :file:`rebase-todo.txt`:

-   - Remove lines for duplicated commits, per :file:`duplicates.txt`.
+   - Remove lines for duplicated commits, per :file:`duplicate-messages.txt`.
      This avoids commanding :program:`git` to apply the same changes more than once, which can lead to conflicts.
      You could: